gjtiquia/react-native-web-socket-io-demo/README.md

 # React Native Web Socket.io Demo

-A demo project to test the compatibility between React Native Web and Socket.io.

-This project uses an Expo managed workflow.
+A demo project to test the compatibility between React Native Web and Socket.io using an Expo managed workflow.

+The web app is hosted here: [react-native-web-socket-io-demo.netlify.app](https://react-native-web-socket-io-demo.netlify.app/)

+The server is hosted at Railway.app.
+The project is public, click [here](https://railway.app/project/6a8b4fc4-1915-47da-a35a-fcde90c5c79a) to view it.

 ## Overview